aeyage/bank-vault-sec/README.md

 $ sudo apt install python3-pip
 $ pip install paho-mqtt
 ```
-Install MongoDB and pymongo library which is a Python driver to allow interaction with MongoDB using Python.
+Install MongoDB and pymongo library which is a Python driver to allow interaction with MongoDB.

 ```sh
 $ sudo apt-get install -y mongodb